martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0b_assignment_1b/dev/notes/notes_Schwartz2013.md

 		- "My wife"
 	- "Suggests male preference for possesive words is partially due to lack of talking about others' partners" (pp. 9)
 - Study findings contradict with previous studies relating to computer mediated communication and language (pp. 9)
-	- Huffaker et al. (getyear) found males use more emoticons than females
+	- Huffaker et al. (2005) found males use more emoticons than females

 # My commentary